Howard County, MD, Serious Personal Injury & Tort Litigation Lawyers

-When you are in an accident generally, the insurance companies want to settle your claim quickly, because they would like to keep the value of your claim down.
+When you are in an accident, insurance companies want to settle your claim quickly, and keep the value of your claim as low as possible.
 Insurance companies hire hordes of lawyers, analysts and appraisers in an effort to save money and focus on profit.
 When you are injured, whether in an accident or on the job, you owe it to yourself to consult with attorneys who care about getting justice for your injuries.
 We at the Coover Firm serve those in Columbia, Maryland and the surrounding areas.
 When you are injured, place your trust in local attorneys who will be there when you need them.

 Particulars of Maryland Personal Injury Law

 Maryland law sets a deadline, known as a “statute of limitations” on the amount of time after an accident that an injured person has to file a personal injury lawsuit.
 In Maryland, this deadline is three (3) years after the date of the accident, in most cases.

 Under Maryland law, when your claim for personal injury is against a state government agency, you have one (1) year to serve a formal “Tort Claims Act” Notice on the appropriate governmental representative and three (3) years to file a lawsuit.